 Once both sections of your crochet ball are completed, slip both pieces on to your ball, making sure the right side’s are facing out.
 Using a matching yarn colour (or not!) sewing your 2 sides together, gently stretching on to ball as you go.
 Leave space for the hanging loop.
 Fasten off and weave in all threads.
 Make these colourful baubles for gifts, or to decorate your own Christmas tree!

-You can check out another of my bauble patterns, for Granny Christmas Baubles HERE
+You may also enjoy my pattern for Granny Christmas Baubles

 You might also like my latest pattern for Boho Christmas Baubles!